 4.)
 Get Used to The Routine

 Don’t wait until the last moment to start getting ready for back to school.
 It’s easy for the first day of school to sneak up on you and your children.

-It can help to buy blackout curtain or shades for bedrooms to help make it darker earlier so that your child wants to go to sleep easier.
+It can help to buy blackout curtains or shades for bedrooms to help make it darker earlier so that your child wants to go to sleep more easily.

 5.)
 Set Up Your Center of Operations